 Professional wingwalker since 2018

-Kirsten’s background in trapeze and aerial arts helps her when on the wing doing handstands and spinning in the rig.
-She is an adrenaline junkie and loves doing aerobatics standing on top of the plane, and much prefers being on the outside as opposed to sat in the cockpit!
+Kirsten’s background specialising in trapeze and aerial circus helps her when on the wing doing handstands and spinning in the rig.
+When not climbing around vintage aircraft, you can find her teaching aerial circus, cooking, practicing yoga, and focusing on her artwork.
+She is an adrenaline junkie and loves doing aerobatics standing on top of the aircraft – much preferring being on the outside as opposed to sat in the cockpit!

 Professional wingwalker since 2019

 Gemma graduated from the Northern Ballet School in July 2016 and since then she has been dancing professionally within the performance industry.
 Her most treasured experience was touring Panama performing with a Mexican circus, closely followed by 7 months dancing in Crete.
 She would call herself a bit of an ‘adrenaline junky’ loving roller coasters and activities such as skiing and scuba diving.
 Gemma is also trained in aerial circus arts specialising in silks and hoop.

 Gemma’s adventurous spirit found her in India where she qualified as a multi style yoga teacher and enjoys instructing her weekly class.
 She likes to fill her spare time with art projects, specifically painting with acrylics.